Brush and Forest Fires

 Issues During an Event

-- Limit physical activity, especially Be aware of outdoor conditions.
+- Limit physical activity, especially outdoors.
+Be aware of outdoor conditions.
 If it looks or smells smoky, it is a good indication that contaminant levels are unhealthful.
 Pay attention to local air quality reports and news coverage related to smoke.
 These reports recommend precautions based upon data from local air quality monitors.
-Read about recent information here or contact your local air quality management district.
+Recent information is available at: AirNow or your local air quality management district.

 Issues in the Aftermath of an Event

-- Addressing Odors are best addressed through cleaning or disposal of contaminated material.
+- Addressing odors.
+Odors are best addressed through cleaning or disposal of contaminated material.
 Products that purport to “eliminate” odors frequently only mask one odor with another, and in doing so contribute additional chemicals to the indoor air.
 The use of ozone to eliminate odors in buildings is rarely recommended.
 Ozone masks odors by deadening the sense of smell, can damage building materials, and can react with other compounds to produce toxic byproducts.
-To read more information, visit the EPA website.
+More information is available through the Environmental Protection Agency.